Respawn-League/Respawn-Docs/docs/src/league/rules/pausing.md

 If the other team permits it, a longer pause can be used.

 Failure to unpause or go over the allowed time will result in penalties.
+League Administrators may pause the match at any point and for any duration, this will not count towards either team.